 Old Fashioned Homemade LemonadeI admit, there are some pretty good frozen lemonade concentrates out there, but a holiday like Memorial Day, 4th of July and Labor Day, just calls for something special and that means fresh, homemade lemonade to me.
-This one, adapted from Southern Living, begins with a simple syrup, which really helps to provide that perfect balance between tart and sweet.
+This one begins with a simple syrup, which really helps to provide that perfect balance between tart and sweet.
 Be careful not to over-boil the syrup though ... you don't want to make candy!

 I hope that you give this a try.
 Although I love using frozen concentrate in a rush, it really cannot compete with fresh homemade lemonade made from lemons you just juiced yourself.
 Your guests will be very impressed.